heaventree/IDE-AI-WITH-MAIK/docs-system/architecture/decisions/ADR-001-Modular-Architecture.md

 ## Context

-The Bolt DIY system is currently implemented as a monolithic application with tightly coupled components.
+The MAIK-AI-CODING-APP system is currently implemented as a monolithic application with tightly coupled components.
 This architecture makes it difficult to maintain, test, and extend the system.
 Key issues include:

 1. Tight coupling between components leads to cascading changes when one part is modified
 2. Limited testability due to lack of isolation